Matthew-D-Johnston/RB129-Assessment/study_guide_pt1.md

 * If we only want the getter method without the setter method then we would want to use the `attr_reader` method.
 It works the same way but only allows you to retrieve the instance variable.
 And if you only want the setter method, you can use the `attr_writer` method.
 * All of the `attr_*` methods take a `Symbol` as parameters.

 ---

+#### How to call getters and setters

+* When a setter is private: unlike all other private method calls, you _must_ specify the caller when calling a setter method.

+---